ICD-11 code : 6A04;

 Preferred Label : Developmental motor coordination disorder;

-ICD-11 definition : Developmental motor coordination disorder is characterized by a significant delay
+ICD-11 definition : Developmental motor coordination disorder is characterised by a significant delay

 in the acquisition of gross and fine motor skills and impairment in the execution